Anti-corruption activist dies hours after being arrested and reportedly beaten by Palestinian security forces

 Hamas, the militant group that governs the Gaza Strip and is a political rival of Abbas’s Fatah party in the West Bank, condemned Banat’s killing and held Abbas and Prime Minister Muhammad Shtayyeh responsible.

 Karajah said Banat had been threatened with arrest before by Palestinian officials but that he was motivated to keep up his criticism, in campaigns and on social media, of a government that he saw as corrupt and ineffective.
-Banat, 42, had been subjected to threats and a possible assignation attempt when gunmen attacked his house in Dura about six weeks ago with shots and stun grenades, Karajah said.
-That attack had led Banat to sleep at his uncle’s house in Hebron.
+Banat, 42, had been subjected to threats and an attack by gunmen with stun grenades on his house in Dura about six weeks ago, Karajah said.
+That assault had led Banat to sleep at his uncle’s house in Hebron.

 That attack came soon after Banat, who had planned to run for office with an opposition party, lambasted Abbas in April when the president, who was lagging in polls, abruptly canceled the Palestinian’s first scheduled elections in more than a decade.